 Snacks can be a good source of low-calorie nutrition if you choose fruits, vegetables or whole grain crackers.
 Or they can be a big calorie blow-out if you treat yourself to a big bowl of ice cream or wolf down a big bag of greasy chips.

-Most of us like to eat snacks.
-Sometimes out of habit or boredom, and sometimes because we're really hungry.
-If you're snacking because you're bored, maybe you should get a hobby, but if you're snacking because your hungry you should choose a treat that's healthy and nutritious.
+Most people like to eat snacks.
+Sometimes out of habit or boredom, and sometimes because of real hunger.
+If you're snacking because you're bored, maybe you should get a hobby, but if you're snacking because you're hungry, you should choose a treat that's healthy and nutritious.

 Think of your snack as a mini-meal and keep it balanced by choosing a little protein, a bit of healthful fat, and some carbohydrates from high-fiber breads, crackers, or fresh vegetables and fruits.
 Keep your portion sizes small, though, if you don't want to add too many extra calories.

 - Spread peanut butter on six whole grain crackers and serve with one ounce of cheese (about the size of a pair of dice).

 - Cut an apple into bite-size chunks and add them to one-half cup low-fat cottage cheese.
 Sprinkle one tablespoon chopped walnuts or pecans (and a little honey if you like sweetness).

 - Slice a whole grain pita into six wedges and serve with hummus and a handful of fresh berries on the side.

 - Make a fruit and cheese plate.
 Slice one apple and one pear, and serve with fresh grapes, whole grain crackers and a few thin slices of your favorite cheese.

 - Combine one cup plain low-fat yogurt with one-half cup blueberries or strawberry slices, and one-quarter cup chopped walnuts or almonds.
 Add just enough honey to suit your taste.